 A forecast action generates a prediction from the most recent actuals.
 The action imports the forecast results and explainability information (for supported algorithms) from PlanIQ into the Anaplan model.

-The length of time into the future for which forecasts should be generated.
-The maximum forecast horizon depends on the length of the historical data and the selected algorithm.
+The length of time into the future for which the forecast generates predictions.
+The maximum forecast horizon is set by the depth of historical data and the selected algorithm.

-An algorithm trained on data from a data collection to support future forecasts.
+An algorithm trained from a data collection to generate forecasts.

 Forecast time interval

-The time granularity of the forecasted data points as dictated by the input data (historical data and related data).
+The interval for the forecasted data points, as defined by the input data (historical and related), and the selected algorithm.
 The forecast time interval can be either daily, weekly, or monthly.

 Historical data (actuals)

-A sequence of successive data points (observations) in time, typically in equally spaced time intervals.
+A sequence of successive data points (observations) in time, that occur at regular time intervals.

 Time series forecasting

-The prediction of future values of a time series based on historical data and other data types.
+Prediction of a time series’ future values based on historical and other data types.